vbotka/ansible-collection-freebsd/docs/source/examples/350/example.rst

 Use case
 ^^^^^^^^

-Create 3 jails (Ansible clients) at iocage host.
+Create 3 jails (Ansible clients) at an iocage host.
 Install and configure `rsnapshot`_ in Ansible clients using the role `vbotka.freebsd.rsnapshot`_.

 Tree